commandlayer/protocol-commons/SECURITY.md

 # Security Policy — Protocol-Commons

-The CommandLayer Protocol-Commons defines canonical verbs and schemas for A2A interoperability.
-Because agents operate autonomously, malformed or malicious schemas can cause system-wide failures.
-Security is treated as critical infrastructure.
+Protocol-Commons defines **the language** agents use.
+If schemas break, automation breaks — so security and simplicity matter.

+We maintain this layer like infrastructure: steady and reliable.

 ---

+## What to Report

+- Schema bugs or constraint gaps
+- `$id` mismatch or non-resolvable URLs
+- CID or checksum inconsistencies
+- Anything creating ambiguity in verb meaning

+---

 ## Contact

-Report vulnerabilities privately to:

-📨 dev@commandlayer.org
+Email: **dev@commandlayer.org**
-🔐 PGP Fingerprint: `5016 D496 9F38 22B2 C5A2 FA40 99A2 6950 197D AB0A`
+PGP Fingerprint: **5016 D496 9F38 22B2 C5A2 FA40 99A2 6950 197D AB0A**

-**DO NOT** disclose publicly until a fix is confirmed deployed.
+Private reporting helps keep agents safe while fixes ship.

 ---

-## Reporting Requirements
+## Response Targets

-Include when possible:

-- Description + expected behavior
-- Steps to reproduce
-- Impact assessment (scope of failure)
-- Affected `$id` or schema paths

-Valid reports receive:

-- Acknowledgment within **72 hours**
+- **72 hours** — acknowledgment
-- Mitigation plan within **10 business days**
+- **10 business days** — mitigation plan

+Breaking issues are prioritized.

 ---

-## Integrity Guarantees
+## Integrity Rules

-- All schemas validated using **strict AJV**
-- Versioned directories (`v1.0.0/`) are **immutable**
+- Versioned directories are **immutable** once published
-- All files covered by `checksums.txt` (SHA-256)
-- Every release pinned to IPFS with verified CID
+- All schemas pinned to IPFS + checksummed
-- Provenance tracked in `SECURITY_PROVENANCE.md`
+- Strict, reproducible CI validation

-Any mutation requires a **new version** + governance review.
+- Any change requires **a new version** — never hot patches

+These guarantees keep Commons safe to depend on long-term.

 ---

-## Out-of-Scope

-Transport, runtime behavior, authentication, authorization, and execution-layer vulnerabilities are handled in their respective repos.

----

-## Status

-**Security-Critical** · Stable · Strict Governance
+**Status:** Stable • Security-Conscious • Version-Locked